angela-aciobanitei/andu-gradle-joke-teller/README.md

 ## What Will I Learn?

 *   Add free and paid flavors to an app, and set up your build to share code between them
 *   Factor reusable functionality into a Java library
 *   Factor reusable Android functionality into an Android library
 *   Configure a multi project build to compile your libraries and app
 *   Use the Gradle App Engine plugin to deploy a backend
 *   Configure an integration test suite that runs against the local App Engine development server

-## How Do I Complete this Project?
+## How to Complete this Project

 ### Step 0: Starting Point